tony-aw/tinycodet/README.md

-## In-place modifying string arithmetic and subsetting
+## In-place modifying string arithmetic and sub-setting

-With the exception of `%ss%`, all infix operators (notice: operators, not functions) have their in-place modifying equivalent:
+With the exception of `%ss%`, all infix operators for string arithmetic and string sub-setting have their in-place modifying equivalent:

 - `x %s+ <-% y` is the same as `x <- x %s+% y`
 - `x %s- <-% p` is the same as `x <- x %s-% p`